-Retirees who have paid their dues
+Retirees who paid their dues

-Both experienced serious health issues and the costs associated with illness were staggering.
-Archie had an extended hospital stay and Edith tried her best to keep up with the bills, but she had to use their credit cards for everyday living and to pay bills.
-Just visiting her husband in the hospital became costly.
+Both experienced serious health issues and the costs were staggering.
+Archie had an extended hospital stay and Edith tried her best to keep up with the bills, but had to use their credit cards for everyday living.
+Just visiting her husband became costly.